Sotera/distributed-louvain-modularity/README.md

 ![Louvain in Action](docs/images/animated.gif)

+= What is it?
-This project is a Giraph with Hadoop implementation of the Louvain Community Detection algorithm described in ["Fast unfolding of communities in large networks"](http://arxiv.org/pdf/0803.0476.pdf)
+This project is an implementation of the Louvain Community Detection algorithm described in ["Fast unfolding of communities in large networks"](http://arxiv.org/pdf/0803.0476.pdf) Our implmentation, based off of Giraph and Hadoop, is distributed and can execute against data sets with hundreds of millions of nodes and edges in a relatively short amount of time.

+= Why do I care?
+Identifying communities in large networks based on graph structure is difficult to eyeball and computationally hard, but is useful in understanding real-world relationships or constraints.
+This implmentation hopes to scale this algorithm and process to the largest of data sets

+= How is the code split up?
 There are three main parts to the project.

 1. A giraph job, that detects communities in a graph structure.